System requirements and other deployment considerations for search head clusters

 Search head clustering is available on all operating systems supported for Splunk Enterprise.
 For a list of supported operating systems, see System requirements in the Installation Manual.

-All search head cluster members and the deployer must run on the same operating system.
+All search head cluster members and the deployer must run on the same operating system and version.

-If the search head cluster is connected to an indexer cluster, then the indexer cluster instances must run on the same operating system as the search head cluster members.
+If the search head cluster is connected to an indexer cluster, then the indexer cluster instances must run on the same operating system and version as the search head cluster members.

 When determining the storage requirements for your clustered search heads, you need to consider the increased capacity necessary to handle replicated copies of search artifacts.